jsimplicio/jsimplicio.github.io/_posts/2019-9-12-empty-state-component.md

 During Sprout Social's recent major platform re-design, I helped our engineering and product design teams by identifying patterns across the app which could be re-usable components in our new design system, Seeds.
 The empty state component was my first major contribution to Seeds, where I identified a need, researched and designed the component upon receiving team feedback, and shipped it to our system.

+The empty state component has properties that can be used when needed.
+The image is required but the title, description, and button are options one can take to build an empty state in Sprout.
+Below are a few examples in-app.

 <figure>
 	<img src="../../../../../../assets/images/empty-state-1.png" title="Empty State for Find Content inside Sprout Social" />
 	<figcaption class="media-caption center">Empty State for Find Content inside Sprout Social</figcaption>